List of Frequently Asked Questions (FAQ)

 A: Unfortunately, no. When there are more qualified applicants than we have space available in the program, we offer admission to those whom we consider the most promising applicants, until all of the available space is filled.

-A: Either include them, in sealed envelopes, with the documents that you send to the Graduate Admissions office, or, if your recommenders mail them directly, ask that they be mailed to the CS department and not the Graduate Admissions office.
+We would still accept hard-copy recommendation letters.
+Either include them, in sealed envelopes, with the documents that you send to the Graduate Admissions office, or, if your recommenders mail them directly, ask that they be mailed to the CS department and not the Graduate Admissions office.
 The mailing address is:

 There is no special form.
 Please tell your recommenders to address the following questions: